Elastic Graphs: Introduction

-The two conditions in the lemma assert that the inequalities in the top line or in the bottom line are equalities.
+(In both lines, we use Proposition~\ref{prop:sub-mult} and the definition of $E^p_q[f]$ as an infimum.)
+The hypothesis of the first (resp.\ second) claim in the statement is that the inequalities in the top (resp.\ bottom) line are equalities.
 In either case, the inequalities in the other line must be equalities as well. \end{proof}

 In this language, Theorem~\ref{thm:emb-sf} says that, for every homotopy class of maps $[\phi] \co G_1 \to G_2$ between marked elastic graphs, there is a corresponding tight sequence